mike-sorokin/extreme-startup/README.md

 # Extreme Restartup
+>If you are developing the project and want to see how to run it locally, scroll to the end pls

 ## User guide

 If you are simply wanting to play Extreme (Re)Startup, go to https://extreme-restartup.fly.dev/.
 Hopefully it's up when you navigate to it!
 ### Docker
 Run this if you just want to run it locally.
 This will 99.99% work if you have [Docker installed](https://docs.docker.com/engine/install/)